hybridgroup/cylon/README.markdown

     npm install cylon

 With the core module installed, now install the modules for whatever hardware support you need.
-For the Arduino + LED blink example, we'll need the `firmata` module:
+For the Arduino + LED blink example, we'll need the `firmata`, `gpio`, and `i2c` modules:

-    npm install cylon-firmata
+    npm install cylon-firmata cylon-gpio cylon-i2c

 ## Examples